-We are always aiming to increase the number of talented students in financial need that we can support.
+We are always aiming to increase our support for the number of talented students in financial need that we can support.
 Through generous donations from alumni and friends, we can achieve this.

-Whether you’re an individual or an organisation, you can support students at UWE Bristol.
+Whether you’re an individual or an organisation, there are many ways you can support students at UWE Bristol.
 You can help them overcome financial pressures by setting up a scholarship, or give recognition to their hard work by sponsoring a prize.

-You might want to set up a scholarship in your own name, or in memory of someone else.
+You might want to set up a scholarship in your own name, in your organisation's own name or in memory of someone else.
 You might choose to support a scholarship for students studying a certain course or programme.
 However you would like to get involved, scholarships are a great way of giving back to your community by shaping the next generation.